Code-Institute-Submissions/Conors-Lexicon/README.md

 # Deployment

-Here I will demostrate the exact steps I took to deploy my website to Heroku.
+Here I will demonstrate the exact steps I took to deploy my website to Heroku.

-First of all, I had to create a new repository on github.com and I named it after my website, Conors Lexicon.
+First of all, I had to create a new repository on Github.com and I named it after my website, Conors Lexicon.
 I installed Flask using the console command "pip3 install flask", I created my fundamental python file called app.py (you can this file and others using touch, so I typed "touch app.py into the console) and an env.py file.
 I then used touch to create a .gitignore file which will hide my env.py file by typing "env.py" on line 1 and "__pycache__/" on line 2.
 On my env.py file I typed os.environ.setdefault("", "")
 ,inside the first brackets being IP for example and the secone being its value.
 I did the same for PORT, SECRET_KEY, MONGO_URI, MONGO_DBNAME in the first field.
 [Here](https://ibb.co/yRH1kxq) is how I set up my app.py file up to this point.